Gorkowski/Binary_Activity_Thermodynamics_Model/README.md

 <!-- If you use the model please cite/reference our published paper XXX -->

 ## Code and File Overview
-The source code in written in MATLAB 2018b, though it will likely run with past and future versions.
+The source code is written in MATLAB 2018b, though it will likely run with past and future versions.
-The source code is in "\Matlab_source_code", which contains "Matlab_source_code\update_Matlab_paths.m" function that should be run to add the source folder to your MATLAB path.
+The source code is in '\Matlab_source_code', which contains 'Matlab_source_code\update_Matlab_paths.m' function that should be run to add the source folder to your MATLAB path.

-In addition to the source code, a standalone executable file has be compiled and can run the model if you have no MATLAB license.
+In addition to the source code, a standalone executable file has been compiled and can run the model if you have no MATLAB license.

 ## Standalone Executable Steps
-The installation file is "Matlab_runtime\BAT_Model\for_redistribution\BAT_installer_v1_web.exe", which needs the freely available MATLAB Runtime R2018b engine.
+The installation file is 'Matlab_runtime\BAT_Model\for_redistribution\BAT_installer_v1_web.exe', which needs the freely available MATLAB Runtime R2018b engine.
-The installation file will download the
+The installation file will download the respective file for your OS.
+You can also install the runtime engine independently from https://www.mathworks.com/products/compiler/matlab-runtime.html.

+Then run the installed program, and a file dialog box will appear.
+Then select one of the example input files 'Input_examples\simple_input_single_run.txt'.

 ## Generate Figures From Paper
+The Figures presented in Gorkowski et al. (2019) can be reproduced using the source code in 'Matlab_source_code\paper_figures'.
 <!-- ## Data Repository TBD-->